AppleMax1992/CommitFit/README.md

 2. git lfs pull

 ## Expermental results
+commitfit is the kernel code of our proposed method.

 All experiment results are stored in the notebook folder.
 For example, the folder with the name E-3-1 means, the E(experiment) result on dataset with 3 labels and 1 shots(1 samples for each label).
 And in each folder Ghadhab-code change.ipynb is to reproduce our method, and Ghadhab is for Ghadhab dataset, multi is for multi-lang dataset, the other file are used to reproduce the baselines.

 ## Directory